AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-render-template-api.md

 ## Next steps {#next-steps}

-After reading this document, you now know how to generate exported profiles that match your destination's expected data format.
-Read [how to use Destination SDK to configure a file-based destination](configure-file-based-destination-instructions.md) to understand where this step fits into the process of configuring your destination.
+After reading this document, you now know how to validate the customer data field configuration defined in your [destination server](server-and-file-configuration.md).